snap-stanford/snap-python/doc/source/reference/GetAnfEffDiam.rst

 .. function:: GetAnfEffDiam(IsDir, Percentile, NApprox)

-Returns a given *Percentile* of the shortest path length distribution of a *Graph* (based on a single run of ANF of approximation quality *NApprox*).
+A graph method that returns a given *Percentile* of the shortest path length distribution (based on a single run of ANF of approximation quality *NApprox*).

 Parameters: